 Day 5 -

 After breakfast we depart on a guided walk through the old town of Rethymnon.
 The town still maintains its old aristocratic appearance, with buildings dating from the 16th century and Byzantine and Hellenic-Roman remains.
 Rethymnon is a mixture of Venetian and Turkish influences, dominated by a Venetian Fortress.
 Significant buildings have been renovated and today house the archaeological museum, municipality services offices and restaurants.
-A walk through the charming old quarter shows Venetian and Turkish architecture in the harbor, arched doorways and stone staircases.
+A walk through the charming old quarter shows Venetian and Turkish architecture in the harbour, arched doorways and stone staircases.
 In the narrow streets shopkeepers sell a large variety of Cretan goods such as leather, honey, herbs, cheese, yoghurt, olives, oil etc.

 We return to our hotel where the evening is free.